TRaSH-Guides/Guides/includes/downloaders/basic-setup.md

-This basic example is based on the use of docker images
+This basic example is based on the use of Docker images

 !!! tip ""